06 Safeguarding children, young people and vulnerable adults policy

 - The prevent duty: for schools and childcare providers www.gov.uk/government/publications/protecting-children-from-radicalisation-the-prevent-duty

-- The designated person should understand the perceived terrorism risks in relation to the area that they deliver services in.
+- The designated safeguarding lead should understand the perceived terrorism risks in relation to the area that they deliver services

 Parental consent for radicalisation referrals